2

 – Stewii

-Oct 19, 2020 at 2:35
+Commented Oct 19, 2020 at 2:35

 • $\begingroup$ What I was thinking was you could do something like calculate two separate categoricalCrossEntropy losses for each batch (one for small circles and one for circles above the threshold), multiply them together, and negate.
-So the final loss would be -(categoricalCrossEntropy(rule1) * categoricalCrossEntropy(rule2)) $\endgroup$ Oct 19, 2020 at 2:42
+So the final loss would be -(categoricalCrossEntropy(rule1) * categoricalCrossEntropy(rule2)) $\endgroup$ Commented Oct 19, 2020 at 2:42

-• $\begingroup$ I just realised that cross entropy loss is always positive not negative, so you would just multiply them rather than negate. $\endgroup$ Oct 19, 2020 at 2:50
+• $\begingroup$ I just realised that cross entropy loss is always positive not negative, so you would just multiply them rather than negate. $\endgroup$ Commented Oct 19, 2020 at 2:50

 • $\begingroup$ I've done a few runs without standardization, and it hasn't solved the problem unfortunately.
 The results are more accurate, however.
 Thanks! $\endgroup$